-The Scheme to Support National Organisations’ overall aim is to provide multi-annual funding towards the core costs of national organisations in Ireland to the community and voluntary sector to assist them to operate and fund core staff positions.
+The overall aim of the Scheme to Support National Organisations is to provide multi-annual funding towards the core costs of national, community and voluntary organisations in Ireland.
+The scheme assists grantees to operate and fund core staff positions.

-SSNO’s primary focus is on the provision of core funding to national organisations that,
+The SSNO primarily focuses on the provision of core funding to national organisations that:

 - Pobal presentation at SSNO Information Events January 2019 5.65 MBLast Updated 10th January 2019